bgamari/ghc-wiki-import/working-conventions/git.md

 GHC uses [
-git](http://git-scm.com/) for revision control.
+Git](http://git-scm.com/) (version 1.7.3.4 or newer recommended) for revision control.
 This page describes various GHC-specific conventions for using git, together with some suggestions and tips for using git effectively.